A Right to Housing?

 itself.

-With radical honesty, he then explores why these
+With raw honesty, he then explores why these

 the power of real estate capital to the inadequacy of our institutions,

-he reveals the forces blocking our path—and summons the complex feelings
+he reveals the forces blocking our path—and captures the complex feelings

 of a Left that has lost faith in the future.